rgeraldes24/solc/docs/types/value-types.rst

 In a similar way, the function ``delegatecall`` can be used: the difference is that only the code of the given address is used, all other aspects (storage, balance, ...) are taken from the current contract.
 The purpose of ``delegatecall`` is to use library code which is stored in another contract.
 The user has to ensure that the layout of storage in both contracts is suitable for delegatecall to be used.

-Since byzantium ``staticcall`` can be used as well.
+Function ``staticcall`` can be used as well.
 This is basically the same as ``call``, but will revert if the called function modifies the state in any way.

 All three functions ``call``, ``delegatecall`` and ``staticcall`` are very low-level functions and should only be used as a *last resort* as they break the type-safety of Solidity.